mfiers/Moa/doc/markdown/extending.md

 # extending Moa

+Note: this is a work in progress - and currently not finished

 This chapter describes how to create new templates for use with Moa.
 Creating a basic template is not difficult, once you have a basic understanding of how Makefiles work.
 Probably the hardest part is